All introverts have some basic rules. If you understand what they are, parenting them will go much smoother!

 A seven-hour school day can be completely exhausting for an introverted child.
 He might want to come home and just collapse.
 You might feel uncomfortable with your child just sitting on the couch or lying on his bed reading.
 However, that might be just what your child needs after a long school day.

-11. Belittle their quiet demeanor
+11. Belittle their quiet demeanor.

-12. Consider them rude when they have a hard time saying hi to acquaintances
+12. Consider them rude when they have a hard time saying hi to acquaintances.

 An introverted child may have a hard time saying hi to acquaintances.
-People might walk past him and he might ignore their greetings.
+People might walk past him, and he might ignore their greetings.
 He’s not being rude.
 Introverts can have a hard time being friendly to acquaintances.
 Instead of scolding them, teach them that a nod or a smile would be the polite thing to do.

-13. Be loud and draw attention to yourself when you’re around their peers
+13. Be loud and draw attention to yourself when you’re around their peers.

 An introverted child can be acutely self-conscious around others.
 When you are loud and rambunctious around their peers, that might absolutely mortify them.
 (I mean, is there any kid who likes this?)

-14. Ask their peers questions
+14. Ask their peers prying questions.

-15. Disclose personal information in front of other people
+15. Disclose personal information in front of other people.

-Not all extroverted parents do these things to their introverted kids.
-And you don’t have to be an introvert to successfully parent an introverted child.
+Not all extroverted parents do these things to their introverted kids, and you don’t have to be an introvert to successfully parent an introverted child.
 Taking the time to read your child’s cues and respect his or her boundaries will go a long way.
 Even if you don’t understand why introverted kids get embarrassed so easily or why they don’t talk as freely, respect their feelings.
 This is huge!